kaltun-dev/pp3--tic-tac-toe/README.md

  ### Heroku
  1. Login to heroku and click new app.
 Enter app name, try another name if name is taken.
 Make sure to tick the correct region.
  <img src="assets/images/heroku1.png"/>
- 2. After app is created, go to setting from dashboard.
+ 2. After app is created, go to setting from the dashboard.
  <img src="assets/images/heroku2.png"/>
- 3. In the setting enter convic vars, as i had no json files to hide, i used port and 8000 keys as recomended by code institute.
+ 3. In the setting enter convig vars, as i had no json files to hide, i used port keys and 8000 as recomended by code institute.
 Also add buildbacks python and nodejs in that order.
  <img src="assets/images/heroku3.png"/>
- 4. After go to deploy and use github deployment method. log in to git hub via heroku.
+ 4. After go to deploy and use github deployment method. log in to github via heroku.
  <img src="assets/images/heroku4.png"/>
  5. Choose manual deployment and enable automatic deployment from main branch
  <img src="assets/images/heroku5.png"/>